Differential Galois groups of $G$-connections with Coxeter singularities: Rational canonical form

+A $G$-stratum is a triple $(x,s,\beta)$, where $x\in\cB$, $s\ge 0$, and $\beta$ is a functional on $\fg_{x,s}/\fg_{x,s+}$, the $s$th piece of the associated graded Lie algebra for the filtration.
+Let $G_x$ be the parahoric subgroup corresponding to the facet containing $x$, and let $G_{x+}$ be its pro-unipotent radical.
+The quotient $G_x/G_{x+}$ is then a complex reductive group.
+This group acts on the space of functionals $(\fg_{x,s}/\fg_{x,s+})^*$, and we say that the $G$-stratum is \emph{fundamental} if $\beta$ is a semistable point of this representation.

-\begin{rem} It will be convenient to reformulate the semistability criterion.
-The Killing form induces an isomorphism and a functional $\beta$ is semistable if and only if the corresponding coset consists entirely of non-nilpotent elements.
-Moreover, if $x$ is in the standard apartment, the filtration is induced by a grading $\fg(\C[t,t^{-1}])=\bigoplus \fg(r)$, in which case $\fg_{x,-s}/\fg_{x,-s+}\cong\fg_x(-s)$.
-We let $\beta^0\in\fg_x(-s)$ be the image of $\beta$ under this isomorphism and call it the the homogeneous representative of $\beta$.
-The functional $\beta$ is semistable if and only if $\beta^0$ is non-nilpotent. \end{rem}
+It will be convenient to reformulate the semistability criterion.
+The Killing form induces an isomorphism

+and a functional $\beta$ is semistable if and only if the corresponding coset consists entirely of non-nilpotent elements.
+Now, suppose that $x$ is in the standard apartment, so that $\fg_{x,-s}/\fg_{x,-s+}\cong\fg_x(-s)$.
+We let $\beta^0\in\fg_x(-s)$ be the image of $\beta$ under the composition of these two isomorphisms and call it the homogeneous representative of $\beta$.
+Then, the functional $\beta$ is semistable if and only if $\beta^0$ is non-nilpotent.